hassanabral/ux-suggestion-tool/README.md

-# ux-suggestion-tool
+# UX Suggestion Tool
 A questionnaire tool that helps a user decide which UX Research Method to use.

-I build this tool for the a UX community group at Virginia Tech while I was interning there.
+I build this tool for a UX community group at Virginia Tech while I was interning there.
 [🚀 Live on web](https://it.vt.edu/projects/ux-community/ux-research.html)